JolietCyborgs4241/cyborg_sensing/hardware/ultrasonic-ranger_mb10xx/README.md

         * Decent library of user-define components available
         * Easy to add custom components
         * Low cost and quick turnaround
-        * Can get gerber files after placing an order
+        * Can get gerber files after placing an order (they'll be in the directory after becoming available)
         * Only runs under Windows
 * PDF exports of both of the above
 * Ardiuno project file (.ino)

 ## Code Overview
 ### Initialization
-1. Setup the input and output pins to drive the UHC-SR04 Ultrasonic
+1. Setup the input and output pins to drive the MB10xx
+    * We give the sensor enough time to start up and go through two full read cycles to complete self calibration
+1. Setup the input pins we need for the configuration settings
+    * 3 pins for "ID" (0-7)
+    * 5 pins for "offset" (0-31 - this is the number of cm that shold be subtracted from each reading to compensate for the fact that a given sensor might be mounted inboard of the robot edge and it gives us a way to normalize all distances relative to the outside edge of the robot)
 1. Clear the flag used to toggle the LED connected to pin 13 (this is a standard Arduino connection on almost all boards to an on-board LED)
 1. Set the output speed of the serial power to 115200 baud
 ### Main Loop
+1. Read the ID cn offset values (in case they changed - we permit the sensoer to be configured while it's running)
-1. Send a short pulse to the ultrasonic module
+1. start a read cycle via the ENABLE pin
 1. Wait for the response and use the length of the pulse back from the ultrasonic module to do the math to calculate (see the comments in the code)
+1. We apply the "osset" which allows us to compensate for sensors that aren't at the edge of the robot - we use the outside edge of the robot as the "0" reference
+1. Terminate the read cycle by dropping the ENABLE pin
 1. We also blink an on-board LED as a heartbeat
     * Connected to pin D13 on the Arduino
     * Every time through the loop we toggle the state of "active_flag"